Breath in.. Breath out..

 Adult skulls are fused at the cranial sutures.
 If you vibrate any part of the head bone (i.e. Mastoid), equal vibrations will transmit to the the entire head bone and both cochleas.
 This means that there is almost no (>10dB) IA in BC testing.
 The most conservative assumption is that there is no interaural attenuation.
 This assumes that the ‘entire’ intensity will go to the non-test ear too.

 Most patients will not experience crossover at the above levels.
 Yet, one cannot assume the patients attenuation value, without calculating each patients individual IA values.
-We therefore, use masking based on the generally validated IA values when crossover is possible .
+We therefore, use masking based on the generally validated IA values when crossover may occur .

 The Occlusion Effect

-The occlusion effect is the enhancement of bone-conducted sound signal caused by blocked or occluded ear canals.
-An occluded ear canal traps the BC signal energy.
+The occlusion effect is the enhancement of bone-conducted sound waves caused by blocked or occluded ear canals.
+The occlusion effect occurs when the occluded ear canal traps the BC signal energy.
 This causes an increase in sound pressure levels delivered to the tympanic membrane and inner ear.
 This can improve BC thresholds and deliver false test results.

 Therefore, bone conduction masking requires a correction factor for the occlusion effect (OE) caused by the earphone in the non-test ear that is being masked.
 The correction factor increases the normal masking level to offset the added sound pressure transmitted to the cochlea and applies to 250, 500 and 1000 Hz frequencies.